Politics of China: Overview

 Since the founding of the People's Republic of China (PRC) in 1949, the government in Beijing officially asserts to be the sole legitimate government of all of China, which it defines as including mainland China and Taiwan.
-This has been disputed by the Republic of China (ROC) government since the Kuomintang (KMT) fled to Taipei in 1949.
-The ROC has since undergone significant political reforms.
+This has been disputed by the Republic of China (ROC) government since the ROC government retreated to Taiwan in 1949.
+The ROC has since undergone significant political reforms following the end of martial law in 1987.

-China's population, geographical vastness, and social diversity frustrate attempts to rule from Beijing.
-Economic reform during the 1980s and the devolution of much central government decision making, combined with the strong interest of local CCP officials in enriching themselves, has made it increasingly difficult for the central government to assert its authority.
+China's population, geographical vastness, and social diversity has historically frustrated attempts to rule from Beijing.
+Reform and opening up during the 1980s and the devolution of much central government decision making, combined with the strong interest of local CCP officials in enriching themselves, made it increasingly difficult for the central government to assert its authority.
+At the time, limited direct elections were held at the village and town levels, with all candidate nominations controlled by the CCP.